frmichel/flickr-statistics/README.md

 Reports fall into several categories.

+- tag:
+    - list the tags of explored photos, sorted by number of hits
+    - average and max number of tags per explored photo for each month
+- group:
+    - list the groups of explored photos, sorted by number of hits
+    - average and max number of groups that explored photos belong to
 - uploads: total number of photos uploaded every day, hour by hour
 - activity about explored and non-explored photos:
   - distribution of number of photos in function of the number of times they were viewed